 Wolf Scouts understand the many important uses of plants and the need to care for our environment.
 Scouts discover how plants were historically used to create dyes.
 Scouts make and take a terrarium home and watch their plant grow!

 Bear Scouts discover the art and science behind the simple machine.
 Students explore artifacts through the eyes of an engineer, discovering ingenious simple machines used aboard ships, including pulleys, levers, and screws.
 Scouts create a wooden boat craft.

 Bear Scouts get sleuthing and discover how to use investigative skills to solve a crime against an ocean creature.
 Scouts work with clues as they search for fingerprints, examine artifacts, and create a spy-worthy periscope to take home.

-• Playing the Past Become a female character who lived in the 1800s by trying on her clothes, going on a special women’s her-story scavenger hunt, touch artifacts from her era, and creating crafts from the past.
+Dive into the life of a female character who lived locally in the 1800s!
+Go on a special women’s her-story scavenger hunt, touch artifacts from her era, and create crafts from the past.

 ► Science of Style

 Learn how fashion trends have changed over time, from women’s corsets to perfume made from whales.
 Create your own natural beauty products from gentle, homemade ingredients.
 Note this program focuses on beauty products instead of fabrics.